kwconnect/mtext-rest-document-process-sample/README.md

 ## Preparation

-To test this postman collection install M/TEXT version 6.12 or 6.13 on your computer.
+To test this postman collection install M/TEXT version 6.15 on your computer.
 If you have access to a M/TEXT system activate the sample projects from M/Workbench on the server.
+The sample projects have changed in 6.15 version.
+Please check to use sample projects from 6.15 M/Workbench.

 Import the collection to your postman workspace.
 Open the collection and go to variables tab and change the marked variables with your values.